Never Say Never Again: Plot

-After MI6 agent James Bond fails a routine training exercise, his superior M orders Bond to a health clinic outside London to get back into shape.
-While there, Bond witnesses a mysterious nurse named Fatima Blush giving a sadomasochistic beating to a patient in a nearby room.
-The man's face is bandaged and after Blush finishes her beating, Bond sees the patient using a machine which scans his eye.
-Bond is seen by Blush, who sends an assassin named Lippe, to kill him in the clinic gym.
-Though Bond manages to fight back and kill Lippe, the incident drove an angry M to suspend Bond from active duty as he was forced to pay for the damages in the clinic caused by the fight between Bond and Lippe.
+After MI6 agent James Bond fails a routine training exercise, his superior M orders him to a health clinic outside London to get back into shape.
+While there, Bond witnesses nurse Fatima Blush giving a sadomasochistic beating to a patient in a nearby room.
+The man's face is bandaged and after Blush finishes her beating, she uses a machine which scans his eye.
+Bond is spotted by Blush, who sends assassin Lippe to kill him in the clinic gym.
+Bond kills Lippe in a fight which destroys a lot of the clinic's furniture and equipment; M is forced to pay for the resulting damages and consequently suspends Bond from active duty.

-Blush is an operative of SPECTRE, a criminal organisation run by Ernst Stavro Blofeld; her charge is a heroin-addicted United States Air Force pilot named Jack Petachi.
-Petachi has undergone an operation on his right eye to make it match the retinal pattern of the US President, which he uses to circumvent iris recognition security at RAF Station Swadley, an American military base in England.
-While doing so, he replaces the dummy warheads of two AGM-86B cruise missiles with live nuclear warheads; SPECTRE then steals the warheads, intending to extort billions of dollars from NATO governments.
+Blush works for SPECTRE, a criminal organisation run by Ernst Stavro Blofeld; her charge is heroin-addicted United States Air Force pilot Jack Petachi.
+Petachi has undergone an operation on his right eye to make it match the retinal pattern of the US President, which he uses to circumvent security at RAF Station Swadley, an American military base in England.
+While doing so, he replaces the dummy warheads of two AGM-86B cruise missiles with live W80 nuclear warheads; SPECTRE then steals the warheads, intending to extort billions of dollars from NATO governments.
 Blush murders Petachi by causing his car to crash and explode, covering SPECTRE's tracks.

 Foreign Secretary Lord Ambrose orders a reluctant M to reactivate the double-0 section, and Bond is tasked with tracking down the missing weapons.
-Bond follows a lead to the Bahamas where he finds Domino Petachi, the pilot's sister, and her wealthy lover Maximillian Largo, who is SPECTRE's top agent.
+Bond follows a lead to the Bahamas and finds Domino Petachi, Jack's sister, and her wealthy lover Maximillian Largo, who is SPECTRE's top agent.